2025 Solar Incentives Guide for Beaumont, TX - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.
+When someone says "solar incentives," you likely think of federal incentives first.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.

 The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Beaumont solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+To best understand how the new Clean Energy Credit might apply to you, get in touch with your local Beaumont solar installation expert.

 State & Local Solar Incentives